 The Penn Resilience Program and PERMA™ Workshops have been demonstrated to build resilience, well-being, and performance.
-These strengths-based prevention programs equip individuals with practical skills that strengthen one’s ability to bounce back from adversity and to grow and thrive in their professional and personal life.
+These strengths-based programs equip individuals with a set of practical skills that can be applied in everyday life to navigate adversity and thrive in challenging environments, personal and professional.
+We deliver programs in-person or virtually.

 Penn has experience infusing resilience throughout many levels of an organization.
 Programs can be delivered to a wide variety of audiences and our instructors can deliver programs anywhere around the globe.